Quba Mosque: King Fahd expansion (1984–1986)

 The present-day mosque is the result of a complete reconstruction that began in 1984 under Saudi king Fahd bin Abdulaziz.
 It expanded the mosque's size.
 The Egyptian architect Abdel-Wahed El-Wakil was commissioned to conceive a larger mosque.
 He initially intended to incorporate the old structure into his design, but it was eventually decided to tear down the old mosque and replace it entirely with the new one.
 The project aimed to maintain the mosque's traditional Islamic architectural elements while significantly increasing its capacity to accommodate 20,000 worshipers.
+The reconstructed mosque was built using traditional hollow clay blocks, without formwork concrete.

 King Fahd laid the foundation stone for the expansion on November 3, 1984, and the project was completed two years later, with its inauguration on November 2, 1986.
 This expansion reshaped the mosque from a square to a rectangular layout, featuring a central courtyard accessible from all entrances.
 A dedicated women's prayer area was established in the northern section, spanning two floors and accommodating approximately 7,000 female worshipers.